VinayakRugvedi/authjs/README.md

 ### What does authjs provide you..?
 **All the functions provided by authjs returns a promise and always consumes arguments of type string**

 The following represents the set of functions available as of now...
+Make sure you pass the email and phone number in the right format
+Phone number format : (+)(country code)(phone number including area code), with no special characters apart from '+'
+Example : +91XXXXXXXXXX
+The following will be considered invalid : (91) XXXXXXXXXX, +91 XXX-XXXX-XXX, +91 (XXX)XXXX(XXX)...

 ```javascript
 // Email :
 auth.signUp('yourname@example.com', '123password321')
 // Phone Number :
 auth.signUp('+91XXXXXXXXXX', '123password321')

 // Email :
 auth.verify(token) // token is 32 characters long